-The meteorological data recorded continuously during season of Pre-Monsoon Season (March-May) on hourly basis for wind speed, wind direction, relative humidity, precipitation, and temperature and the same is processed to extract the 24-hour mean meteorological data as per the guidelines of IMD and MoEF for application of AERMOD Version 10.0.1 model.
+The meteorological data recorded continuously during season of Pre-Monsoon (1st March 2023 to 31st May 2023) hourly basis for wind speed, wind direction, relative humidity, precipitation and temperature and the same is processed to extract the 24-hour mean meteorological data as per the guidelines of IMD and MoEF for application of AERMOD Version 10.0.1 model.
 Stability classes computed for the mean hours is based on the guidelines issued by CPCB on modelling.
 Mixing heights representative of the region have been taken from the available published literature.